 Prevention and treatment of many NTDs is relatively cheap and can be very effective.
 One of the most commonly used treatment methods is known as mass drug administration (MDA), in which large at-risk populations are treated with a drug, despite showing no symptoms of the disease.
 As of 2016, there were 198.4 million people living in districts where MDA for elephantiasis was no longer needed because there was no longer transmission, or infection levels had reached very low levels.
 Research and development for medicines and vaccines for NTDs continues, with 26 medicines and two vaccines in the R&D pipeline for Chagas disease alone, as of 2016.

 One of the major obstacles in eliminating many NTDs is that the regions affected are poor and lack the adequate resources to control, prevent, and treat the diseases.
 Funding from global organizations and high-income countries therefore remains essential in fighting against NTDs.
-The United States is by far the leading country when it comes to public funding for research and development on NTDs, contributing around 1.5 billion U.S. dollars in 2016.
-Furthermore, in that year, the value of donated drugs for NTDs from the USAID NTD program reached almost 4.6 billion dollars.
+The United States is by far the leading country when it comes to public funding for research and development on NTDs, contributing around 1.6 billion U.S. dollars in 2017.
+Furthermore, in 2016, the value of donated drugs for NTDs from the USAID NTD program reached almost 4.6 billion dollars.
 Leading organizations in funding for R&D on NTDs include U.S. National Health Institutes, the Gates Foundation, and the Wellcome Trust.